 3 Step Product Roadmap Template

-Close your marketing plan with a brief explanation of how you plan to track or measure your results.
-This will save you a lot of frustration down the line by standardizing how you track results across your team.
+Close your marketing plan with how you’ll track results.
+Standardizing how you track results across your team will save you a lot of frustration down the line.

-Like the other sections of your marketing plan, you can choose how in-depth you want to go.
-But there need to be some clear guidelines on how to measure the progress and results of your marketing plan.
+Like the other sections of your marketing plan, you can decide how in-depth you want to go.
+But you need to have a clear process on how to measure your markting plan’s progress and results.

-At the bare minimum, your results tracking guidelines should specify:
+At the bare minimum, the tracking guidelines should specify:

 • What you plan to track

-But you can more add tracking guidelines to your marketing plan if you see the need to.
-You may also want to include a template that your team or client can follow, for client reporting, ensure that the right metrics are being tracked.
+You can add more tracking guidelines if you want.
+You may also want to include a template that your team or client can follow to ensure that you’re measuring the right metrics.

 Marketing Checklist Template